Coko-Foundation/Kotahi/FAQ.md

 ## How do I setup ORCID for development?

-Getting past the login screen can be a challenge if you haven't set this up correctly.
-You need two things: an account at `sandbox.orcid.org` and a `mailinator` email.
-When `NODE_ENV` is set to `development`, the app will expect you to be using a sandbox account.
-ORCID's sandbox in turn will only send emails to mailinator accounts, so if you don't use mailinator, you won't be able to verify your email (and consequently not be able to set this up).
+Login requires [ORCID](https://orcid.org/) to be set up correctly.
+By default, if `NODE_ENV` is set to `development`, the app will expect you to be using an account on ORCID's sandbox (this can be overridden via the `USE_SANDBOXED_ORCID` flag).
+ORCID's sandbox will only send emails to mailinator accounts, so you have to register on ORCID's sandbox with a mailinator one-time email address.

-So here's how to set this up in less than 20 easy steps:
+Here's how to set this up in less than 20 easy steps:

 1. Go to [mailinator.com](mailinator.com)
 2. In the search bar at the top of the page enter your desired username (we'll use `mycokotestemail` for this guide) and click "GO". (tip: choose a username that is unlikely to be used already by someone else)